efroemling/ballistica/docs/design/spinoff.md

 # Spinoff & Feature-Sets

+**Description:** Deep mechanics of spinoff strip rules and feature-sets — path omission, public/private split, inline markers — and how to structure code that crosses them.

 How `ballistica-internal` produces downstream projects (e.g.
 `bombsquad`, `spinoff-template`) by stripping and substituting source.
 Feature-sets are the modular units the spinoff system